WormBase/wb-search/README.md

 You will need to set the following environment variables, and keep them up to date with a WS release:

+*The Datomic transactor.
+It looks something like `datomic:ddb://us-east-1/WSXXX/wormbase`

 - **WB_DB_URI** (required)

 Optional environment variables: